Slamannan Railway: Amalgamation to form the Monkland Railways and after

 Under the Monkland Railways the connections to the E&GR improved the Slamannan main line's value, and some of the mineral deposits became commercially viable at last.
 A number of branch lines were opened to serve those remote from the Slamannan main line, and numerous tramways and private mineral lines extended the reach of the branches further.
 In 1855 a more ambitious branch, to Bathgate, was opened, from Blackston Junction (often also spelt Blackstone Junction).
 This was no passenger branch: it turned south away from the passenger station, and led to the important chemical works on the south of the town.

 The terrain crossed by the railway never encouraged significant local passenger traffic, and in this period the passenger train service continued at a moderate level.

 The commercial performance of the Monkland Railways improved a little, but they were unable to compete against the more modern railways, and a sale to the E&GR became the best way forward.
-The Monkland Railways were absorbed by the Edinburgh and Glasgow Railway, ratified by Act of Parliament dated 5 July 1865, and the sale was effective from 31 July 1865.
+The Monkland Railways were absorbed by the Edinburgh and Glasgow Railway, ratified by the Edinburgh and Glasgow and Monkland Railways Amalgamation Act 1865 (28 & 29 Vict. c. ccxvii) dated 5 July 1865, and the sale was effective from 31 July 1865.
 A day later (on 1 August 1865) the Edinburgh and Glasgow Railway was absorbed into the North British Railway.